Unsupervised Video Domain Adaptation for Action Recognition: A Disentanglement Perspective: Technical Approach

 \textbf{Task Specific Supervision} (Fig.~\ref{fig.framework}, \colorsquare{m_blue}).
 We further encourage the dynamic latent factors to carry the semantic information.
 Considering that the source domain has sufficient labels, we accordingly design the task supervision as the regularization imposed on $\mathbf{z}_t^\mathcal{S}$.
 This gives us:

-where $\mathcal{F}(\cdot)$ is a feature transformer mapping the frame-level features to video-level features, specifically TRN in this paper, and $\mathcal{L}(\cdot,\cdot)$ is either cross-entropy or mean squared error loss according to the task.
+where $\mathcal{F}(\cdot)$ is a feature transformer mapping the frame-level features to video-level features, specifically a TRN in this paper, and $\mathcal{L}(\cdot,\cdot)$ is either cross-entropy or mean squared error loss according to the targeted task.

 Although the dynamic latent factors are constrained to be domain-invariant, we do not completely rely on source semantics to learn features discriminative for the target domain.
 We propose to incorporate target pseudo-labels in task-specific supervision.
 During the training, we use the prediction network obtained in the previous epoch to generate the target pseudo-labels of the unlabelled target training data for the current epoch.
 However, to increase the reliability of target pseudo-labels, we let the prediction network be trained only on the source supervision for several epochs and then integrate the target pseudo-labels in the following training epochs.
 Meanwhile, a confidence threshold is set to determine whether to use the target pseudo-labels or not.
 Thus, we have the final task-specific supervision as follows: